 The impression one was left with was that the staff was so incredibly proud of the menu being vegan that the actual cohesiveness of the meal was somewhat secondary.
 It was as if by daring to cook a vegan meal they’d already scored so many points in the food world for cutting edge transgressiveness** that the hard work was done the day they decided to go temporarily vegan.

-A signature Alinea move (one I’ve copied more than once, one I love) is the centerpiece that becomes part of the meal, and it was repeated at Next: a large heavy square glass dish filled seemingly with a random assortment of rocks, pond water, and aquatic greens was dramatically spooned onto plates with the explanation that the water was actually a light vinaigrette and the greens were salad greens.
+A signature Alinea move (one I’ve straight up copied more than once, one I love) is the centerpiece that becomes part of the meal, and it was repeated at Next: a large heavy square glass dish filled seemingly with a random assortment of rocks, pond water, and aquatic greens was dramatically spooned onto plates with the explanation that the water was actually a light vinaigrette and the greens were salad greens.

 “No frogs in here though…” said one waiter.
 “I guess that wouldn’t be vegan!” said another.
 “No wait, I guess frogs would be OK…as long as they weren’t being eaten.” said the first waiter.
 Their tone implied…something.
 Something having to do with the hilariously weird rules—rules like, “Hey, let’s maybe not kill so much!”—vegans bizarrely follow.
 We played along, good-naturedly.
 But it put something weird into the air.

 At Next the first few courses were served on rocks, tree stumps, and in tree branches on a beautiful bare wood table.
+So vegan!
 As the menu progressed we saw more china plates, more silverware, and finally the table was cleared to make way for a heavy white tablecloth.
 To what avail aside from making some sort of point about a progression of dishes from elemental to avant-garde…I can’t quite figure out.
-It was just a weird break in the flow of the dinner, really.
+It was just a weird break in the flow of the dinner.

 OK, let’s get to the food already.